Willco9960/Project_Potato/README.md

 Designed in **Digital**, a logic simulator by [hneemann](https://github.com/hneemann/Digital).

 Project Potato is a **custom-designed 4-bit processor**, built as a learning experience in digital logic and computer architecture.
-This project explores how processors work at the fundamental level, with the ultimate goal of designing a **co-processor capable of running retro gaming consoles** like the **Atari, Game Boy, and NES**.
+This project explores how processors work at the fundamental level, with the ultimate goal of designing a **processor capable of running retro games** like those found on the **Atari, Game Boy, and NES**.

 ---